 Like other parts of the Commonwealth, this part of Virginia has a rich heritage and its own unique place in history.
 As a person of faith, I find it readily evident that God, by His providence and never human merits, has graced Southern Virginia with natural beauty and resources, hospitable climate, and in general a convergence of people and opportunities that are among the finest in our part of the nation.
 Indeed, we have much to steward and be grateful for.

 If you are a newcomer or visitor, I invite you to spend some time and get to know our community.
 Visit our local churches and schools.
-You won’t want to miss lunch at eateries such as: Apple Market (fantastic fried or baked chicken), B & B Market (great cheeseburgers), T.A.’s Place (family-style diner), and Yamazato (Japanese cuisine).
+You won’t want to miss lunch at eateries such as: Apple Market (fantastic fried or baked chicken), B & B Market (great cheeseburgers), and Yamazato (Japanese cuisine).
 Stop by Town Hall and see local history while meeting our friendly staff.

 Hurt is a family-friendly town that practically any decent, law-abiding citizen can enjoy living in.
 Our population contains people of all ages and diverse ancestries who represent a broad range of educational, occupational, and socioeconomic strata and who pursue a myriad of personal and professional interests.